TOPIC: What Is The Best Workout To Increase Speed And Agility?

 Jump Rope:

-Okay, these aren't the same jump rope techniques you used to do as a kid.
-Instead of long jump rope sessions, make sure that each session is intense and short, about 30-35 seconds long.
+OK, these aren't the same jump rope techniques you used to do as a kid.
+Instead of long jump rope sessions, make sure each session is intense and short, about 30-35 seconds long.
 Try to jump by contracting the calf muscles, not the quadriceps or hips.

 This exercise is very similar to the calf burn out exercises above.
 The only difference is that you are not trying to reach for the sky on every jump because that would obviously give your calf muscle time to relax.
 We want to keep the intensity level as high as possible, making it impossible for you to last more than 30 seconds on the jump rope.